 If I do not have a matriculation and studied in a yeshiva, am I eligible for a year of education?

-The mission / education year was designed to address those who did not purchase a high school diploma before military service.
+The education year was designed to address those who did not achieve a high school diploma before military service.
 When the soldier reaches the third year of service, he completes his matriculation / preparatory studies, so that when he is released, the soldier is ready for civilian life like the rest of his peers in the State of Israel.

 I want to enlist in the army, but am afraid of falling in my Yiddishkeit, what to do?